lbcclib/blacklight_ingest_scripts/README.md

 # blacklight_ingest_scripts
 Old Python 2 scripts that I used to use to ingest records into our discovery layer.
-Now, I use traject.
+We no longer use these -- look at https://github.com/lbcclib/findit_data_tools instead.